Plan a Project: Stage 3 Estimate effort and schedule

 This is a guide to project planning covering 4 steps.
-If you haven't read steps 1 - 2 you can access them here.
-Stage 1, Stage 2
+If you haven't read steps 1 - 2 or 4, you can access them here.
+Stage 1 - Work Breakdown Structures, Stage 2 - Precedence Diagrams, Stage 4 - resource allocation and levelling

-In this stage you estimate the effort to complete each task, and you finally get to use your project planning software!
+In this 3rd stage of project planning you estimate the duration needed to complete each task, and you finally get to use your project planning software!

-Estimating effort - you can either do this in the group or you can get the estimates separately from your team after your planning session.
-In a group session simply go through your work flow diagram or project plan and ask your team to estimate the effort involved for each task.
+You can either estimate task duration with your project team or you can get the estimates separately from your team after you have created the Work Breakdown Structure (WBS) and Precedence or Workflow diagram.
+In a group session simply go through your work flow diagram or project plan and ask your team to estimate the duration required for each task..NOTE: Estimating is a specialist subject so for the moment lets assume that the experts in your project team are sufficiently informed to estimate the duration for their deliverables.

 You shouldn’t be setting start dates and finish dates for tasks.
 Why?
 If you are trying to force your project plan to meet pre-set dates you are already in big trouble.
 See common planning mistakes - fixing finish and start dates and Constraints - what they are used for and common mistakes